orhun/personal-blog/content/introducing-ratty.md

 ## **Motivation**

-When we launched [Terminal Tuesdays podcast](https://www.youtube.com/@TerminalCollectiveOrg), we needed a looping footage to play during the show.
+When we launched [Terminal Tuesdays podcast](https://www.youtube.com/@TerminalCollectiveOrg), we needed looping footage to play during the show.
 I wanted something visually pleasing to watch and something that fits our VT100 theme.
 We already had the rights to use [this 3D model](https://www.artstation.com/artwork/bK5yom), but I had no idea how to animate it.
-So I asked it on our [Grindhouse server](https://grindhouse.dev/) whether if anyone would have experience animating something like that.
+So I asked on our [Grindhouse server](https://grindhouse.dev/) whether anyone would have experience animating something like that.
 The next day, one of our talented members [gold-silver-copper](https://github.com/gold-silver-copper) came up with this amazing [rotating terminal animation](https://github.com/gold-silver-copper/rotating_terminal):

 <video controls width="80%">
   <source src="rotating-terminal-loop.mp4" type="video/mp4">